AnikoShaverdashvili/FoodFinderAPI/README.md

 # Food Finder API
 This is an ASP.NET Core API for the Food Finder web application.
-The API allows users to search for meals and recipes that do not contain ingredients that they are allergic to.
+The API allows users to search for meals that do not contain ingredients that they are allergic to.

 # Getting Started
 To get started with the Food Finder API, follow these steps: